Color, 1973, 77m.

 Unfortunately this sex-fueled cannibal fantasia proved to be a tough sell to distributors upon its completion, and Franco's completed cut had to be retooled severely to finally earn a meager French release as Les croqueuses, the version used for previous gray market copies floating around.
-This version adds a needless framing device in which the whole tale is imagined by a scantily clad female writer attracted to "dark monsters" while her bikini-clad pal tries to get her to live it up.
-Some brief explicit added scenes were also tacked on, most notably a new intro to Lina's character with her pleasuring a couple tied back to back (a la Erotic Rites of Frankenstein) at an orgy.
-This bastardized cut ran 88 minutes and turned out to be something of a mess, and it's something of a miracle that the earlier version finally got a release courtesy of Mondo Macabro.
+This version adds a completely new and tonally different framing device in which the whole tale is imagined by a scantily clad female writer (Romay, of course) attracted to "dark monsters" while her bikini-clad pal tries to get her to live it up.
+Some brief explicit added scenes were also tacked on, most notably a new intro to Lina's character with her pleasuring a couple tied back to back (a la Erotic Rites of Frankenstein) at an orgy, including Exorcism's Taylou.
+This bastardized cut runs anywhere from 88 to 100 minutes depending where you find it and turned out to be something of a mess, so it's something of a miracle that the earlier version finally got a release courtesy of Mondo Macabro.
 It's a much more coherent, streamlined, and impressive work all the way, with a clearer expression of Franco's ironic view of love as a predatory game among the idle and the victimized.
 Without the graphic inserts it's still plenty sexy and actually feels far more erotic; while all of the cast members have protracted nude scenes (which is more pleasant in some cases than others), the real libidinal charge here comes from the surreal power dynamics on display and the unbridled abandon shown by even the most innocent characters.

-Despite the "anamorphic" note on the packaging, this new HD transfer is actually presented at 1.33:1 and looks far better that way.
+Mondo Macabro gave the film its official U.S. debut on DVD in 2012, and despite the "anamorphic" note on the packaging, this new HD transfer is actually presented at 1.33:1 and looks far better that way.
 Even the old SECAM VHS copy used for those bootleg copies was missing a substantial amount of information on all four sides, and this looks much more spacious and aesthetically pleasing.
 Even more important is the restoration of the very vivid original color palette, including some crimson interior shots that will make Euro pop culture devotees' eyes pop.
 This really is a gorgeous film when seen in pristine condition like this.
 The original French audio track is presented with optional English subtitles.
-On the extras side, you get the usual articulate essay about the film and its unfortunate history, a video discussion of it by the always insightful and convincing Stephen Thrower, and a video interview with Woods, who also worked with Franco on other films like Plaisir a Trois and the marvelous The Obscene Mirror (both of which are worthy of US editions one of these days).
+On the extras side, you get the usual articulate essay about the film and its unfortunate history, a video discussion of it by the always insightful and convincing Stephen Thrower, and a video interview with Woods, who also worked with Franco on other films like Plaisir à trois(more on that below) and the marvelous The Obscene Mirror, which needs a US edition one of these days.
 Yours truly was involved in this one so it's tough to critique, but hopefully the info will be both entertaining and helpful to understanding this portion of Franco's career.
-Coupled with the label's earlier much-needed restored releases of Lorna the Exorcist and Sinner, Mondo Macabro is doing a really heroic job of finally shining a light on one of Franco's most neglected and misunderstood directorial periods, making this one of the year's most essential Eurocult releases.
+It's a massive gift to Franco fans from a label that already outdid itself with its much-needed restored releases of Lorna the Exorcist and Sinner.